-Self-Fleip Skills and Independence The Whole School Approach Additional Specialist Individualised (for all our children) Targeted Support and Provision (for children who need support for the short or medium term) Support and Provision (for children who need support for the medium or longer term according to need) Classrooms are well laid out and all resources are clearly labelled.
+Self-Help Skills and Independence

+The Whole School Approach (for all our children) Additional Targeted Support and Provision (for children who need support for the short or medium term) Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) Classrooms are well laid out and all resources are clearly labelled.
 Children are taught what resources are available for them to access independently.
 Adults model self-help behaviours and expectations are high.
 They are given opportunities to work independently.
 Learning walls are kept up to date and allow children to access resources and strategies they need to use independently.
-House points and Golden Tickets are used to reward children independently following the school's 'Golden Rules'.
-Tokens are given out to reward children who are seen to be upholding the school's six values: Respect; Kindness; Resilience; Independent learners; Teamwork and Aspirational learners.
-Resources to develop self-help skills are available in each class.
-Children are asked to reflect on their learning and share what they think their 'next steps' should be.
-Children are encouraged to take an active part in a wide range of different learning opportunities that exist outside of class teaching (both in and out of school).
-Adults in class help children develop independence by reminding them to use, or modelling how to use personal equipment such as dyslexia pacts or maths packs.
-Access to the school Family Liaison Officer.
-Individual plans can be created, based on advice taken from external professionals such as Educational Psychology, Hearing Support or Vision Support.
-Dyslexia packs are created for children who are dyslexic or considered to have dyslexic tendencies.
-These contain tools which help them independently address areas of difficulty.
+Adults in class help children develop independence by reminding them to use, or modelling how to use personal equipment such as Individual plans can be created, based on advice taken from external professionals such as Educational Psychology, Hearing Support or Vision Support.